Overview

 www.adviserinfo.sec.gov.

-There have been no material changes to our Firm’s Disclosure Brochure since our last annual
+The following material changes have been made to our Firm’s Disclosure Brochure since our last

 Currently, a free copy of our Brochure can be requested by contacting us at 408-399-6330 or